Enrollment Periods

 October 15- December 7

-Each year we discuss your plan, how it is working for you and make note of how benefits are changing for the next year.
-In September, we write a letter to all our clients reminding them about the fall Open Enrollment and offering our help to make any adjustments that might be needed.
+Each year, we discuss your plan and how it is working for you.
+We also make note of how benefits are changing for the next year.
+In September, we write a letter to all our clients.
+The letter reminds them about the fall Open Enrollment.
+It also offers our help to make any adjustments that might be needed.

 If you are happy with your plan, it will usually continue for next year with nothing you need to do.
 If you want to switch, we will get the paperwork done and your new plan starts January 1st.